February 26, 2019

 The onboarding process with freelancers can be much simpler than in-house employees.
 A freelancer typically agrees to a certain pay rate and then submits an invoice at the end of every month.
 You transmit the payment and the process repeats.
 One thing to keep in mind when working with freelancers is that you'll have to stay on top of tax obligations.
 You'll need to give each freelancer a 1099 form if they render more than $600 in services.
 This process is often more complicated than with in-house employees.

-A copywriting salary ranges from $10 per hour to more than $100 per hour.
+Copywriter salaries range from $10 per hour to more than $100 per hour.
 In terms of the cost per piece, entry-level writers looking to build their portfolios may agree to write 1,000 words for $8 while an expert copywriter will charge upwards of $300.
-If writers need to conduct research for the article, they may charge an additional fee.
+A high-quality professional copywriter can command a six figure income annually.
+If writers need to conduct additional work besides copywriting services — such as research for an article or publishing and promoting content — they may charge an additional fee.
+Writers may also work directly with the marketing department on marketing strategy, which can incur higher costs.
+Most professional writers are up-front with prospective clients when it comes to pay rates so be sure to discuss the topic before your hire copywriters.

 Discuss the project parameters with your preferred writer so they can estimate how long it would take them to get it done.
 Based on these estimates, you can get an idea of how expensive the writer is based on their hourly rates.

 Business owners have many outlets when it comes to finding the writers themselves.
-You can post an ad on big job boards where freelancers sift through copywriter jobs.
-You can also use freelance writing marketplaces such as Upwork and Freelancer to find writers that fit your needs.
+You can post a copywriting job ad on big job boards where freelancers sift through copywriter jobs.
+You can also use freelance writing marketplaces such as Upwork, LinkedIn, and Freelancer to find writers that fit your needs.
 Be clear and concise when creating your job description to help weed out unqualified candidates.
 A third alternative is to hire an agency to find the writers for you.
 You can check out the pros and cons of each approach right here.

 Once you've received a few applicants, you'll want to establish a set of criteria to narrow them down.
 Decide if you need a writer with a college degree or a certain level of experience.
 We've found that it almost always takes two weeks to get writers up to speed on our desired voice, tone, and branding.